-3.4 Administrations may decide to provide only those sound circuits of the five types for which sufficient customer demand is indicated.
+3.4 Administrations may decide to provide of the five types of sound circuits, only those for which sufficient customer demand is indicated.

 3.5 When an Administration cannot provide the type of circuit that is ordered, if time permits, it will inform the broadcasting organization of the type of circuit that can be made available.
 When time does not permit consultation with the broadcasting organization, the Administration should provide a circuit of the nearest suitable type available.